Perfect Year to buy Property The Brazilian currency has never Read more →

 For legal issues or decisions of any kind, the reader should retain and consult legal counsel.
 You should not act or rely on the information on this website without first seeking the advice of an attorney.
 The determination of whether you need legal services and your choice of a lawyer are very important matters that should not be based on websites or advertisements.

 Until not long ago, the so-called apps were not authorized to work in Brazil.
-The Bolsonaro administration has gradually and substantially reduced the barriers for such apps to operate in Brazil as well as red tape across the administration's departments.
+The Bolsonaro administration gradually and substantially reduced the barriers for such apps to operate in Brazil as well as red tape across the administration’s departments.

 Today Western Union operates in most main Brazilian cities.
 While you can send money to Brazil by depositing in a western union store in your country of residency for the Brazilian counterparty to withdraw the funds in Brazil, most remittances are capped at really low amounts.
 Most stores will cap the remittance to R$10.000,00 while others will have even lower caps.